raceintospace/raceintospace/doc/manual/manual.md

 This is a strategy game that requires some planning ahead.
 There are different paths to victory; any of these can be used, and each has its own advantages:

 * Gemini/Voskhod – a two-person capsule with one-person lander.
-Easiest to get started, but tricky, and riskier than other approaches—especially Voskhod.
+Easiest to get started but tricky, and riskier than other approaches—especially Voskhod.

 * Apollo/Soyuz – the historic approach.
 Fairly straightforward, but some of the components can be challenging to afford early on.